Touring an apartment in-person

 Get the leasing office’s phone number from the apartment community’s website and make the call during normal business hours—their hours will also be on the site.
 You will contact the landlord, property manager, or leasing agent (or whoever picks up the phone).

-Give this person your name, phone number, and what floor plan, apartment type, or specific unit you’re interested in viewing at this property.
+Give the representative your name, phone number, and what floor plan, apartment type, or specific unit you’re interested in viewing at this property.
 During this phone call, we suggest confirming the rent price you’ve found listed online and the apartment availability, security deposit, application process and fees.
 They’ll likely tell you a few of their basic requirements for renting to not waste either of your time if you don’t fit the criteria.

 If you are pleased with the answers, confirm a tour time for the apartment.
 Verify the time and meeting spot (typically the leasing office) and be sure to show up promptly (or cancel in a timely fashion).
 And remember—always dress for success.
 After all, landlords, property managers, and leasing agents—let’s just settle on calling them “apartment tour guides”—often have multiple renters interested in a unit, so it’s important to make yourself appear the best candidate.